 The Colorectal Surgery program is located at Dignity Health St. Joseph’s Westgate Medical Center: 7300 N. 99th Avenue, Glendale, AZ 85307

-Colorectal cancer is the second leading cause of cancer death in the United States, affecting both men and women equally.
-But colon cancer found in the early stages has a survival rate as great as 90 percent.
-Call us today to schedule your colonoscopy.
+Colorectal cancer is the 2nd leading cause of cancer death in the US.
+But when found early, the survival rate is as great as 90%.
+Schedule a colonoscopy today.